beamer-bridge/beamer/docs/source/whitepaper.rst

 Instead of proving that someone other than Charles filled a request, Bob will need to prove that Charles did not fill the request as claimed.
 For that, Bob needs to create and submit an ``L1 non-fill proof`` from rollup B to rollup A.

-When called, the fill manager contract on rollup B recomputes the fill hash from the request ID and fill ID which were made public during the claim, and checks that no fills exists for the corresponding request ID and fill hash.
+When called, the fill manager contract on rollup B checks that no fills exists for the corresponding request ID and fill ID.
-It then submits a proof to the outbox of rollup B indicating that the fill hash is invalid, i.e. that the request ID cannot be mapped to the fill hash.
+It then submits a proof to the outbox of rollup B indicating that the fill ID is invalid for the given request ID, i.e. that the request ID cannot be mapped to the fill ID.

-Similarly to the filled L1 resolution case, Bob can then trigger a call on L1 to forward this message to rollup A. This message will store a flag in the ``request manager`` stating that the ``fill ID`` is invalid for the given request.
-This invalidates any claim with the corresponding ``fill ID``.
+Similarly to the filled L1 resolution case, Bob can then trigger a call on L1 to forward this message to rollup A. This message will store a flag in the ``request manager`` stating that the fill ID is invalid for the given request.
+This invalidates any claim with the corresponding fill ID.

 To make sure the proof arrives in time on rollup A, Bob will need to call the ``fill manager`` as soon as he notices a false claim for a non-filled request.
 It takes ``finality period of rollup B`` after Bob's call is able to be executed